pathfindertools/cryptonet/content/pages/enterprise.md

         subhead: Textile
         text: >-
-          **Textile’s Filecoin Auctions** are an open deal marketplace where storage providers bid on storage requests in real-time - helping clients get better prices and more engaged providers (leading to better deal success!
+          **Textile’s Filecoin Auctions** are an open deal marketplace where storage providers bid on storage requests in real-time.
         link: /
         buttonLabel: Learn More
     navigationLabel: Tools